 - Only send your child to school if you are carrying out work critical to the Covid-19 response and you have no other choice or with school's agreement as a vulnerable child.

-- Only send them on the days you are actually working.
+- As a critical worker only send them on the days you are actually working.

 - Every child who can be safely cared for at home should be, to limit the chance of the virus spreading.

 - Make sure anyone who is feeling ill stays at home.